 Breastfeeding during medical abortion

-If you are breastfeeding at the time of your abortion, please be aware that mifepristone will pass into the breast milk.
-Studies so far do not show that this causes any problems for the infant.
-However, if you want to be cautious you can suspend breastfeeding for 2 days after taking the abortion pill.
+If you are breastfeeding at the time of your abortion, please be aware that a small amount of both mifepristone and misoprostol will pass into the breast milk.
+Studies so far do not show that this causes any problems or adverse effects for breast fed infants.
+Breast feeding may continue uninterrupted but if you wish to suspend breast feeding during treatment, please talk to your healthcare professional to work out a plan.

 After a medical abortion, most women will have strong cramping, similar to period pains.
 There are many ways to lessen the pain: